Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### Display handling: State display and partial display updates
 An activity-handler always has a current display state and a function to display it.
 This function is always called by the SessionManager.
-This state is displayed when the activity-handler is loaded into the app
+This state is displayed when the activity-handler is first loaded into the app
 or if the apps gets switched out and back in by the OS.
-Or activity-handler state display can be initiated by an intent-handler.
+An activity-handler's state display can also be initiated by one of its intent-handlers.

 An activity-handler's display may also be updated partially
 by specifying a rectanguler sub-area of the screen to be updated.
-This is done by an intent-handler function.
+This is both initiated and handled by a (2-phase) intent-handler function.
 Partial display updates are more efficient
 but require more book-keeping by the intent-handler.